The University has a right to:

 - Require students to demonstrate their knowledge of crucial course content.

-- Negotiate an accommodation with the Disability Service office if an accommodation seems unreasonable.
+- Negotiate an accommodation with the Access Services office if an accommodation seems unreasonable.

-Faculty is primarily responsible to provide academic accommodations approved by the Disability Services office on the Letter of Accommodation and to work with Disability Services and students to make reasonable accommodations in a timely manner.
+Faculty is primarily responsible to provide academic accommodations approved by the Access Services office on the Letter of Accommodation and to work with Access Services and students to make reasonable accommodations in a timely manner.
 Other responsibilities include:

-- Provide only the adjustments on the Disability Services Letter of Accommodation unless it is an accommodation that you are willing to offer all students in the class.
+- Provide only the adjustments on the Access Services Letter of Accommodation unless it is an accommodation that you are willing to offer all students in the class.

-- Contact Disability Services if there are questions or concerns about requested adjustments and/or for assistance in identifying the best method for providing accommodations for students enrolled in classes.
+- Contact Access Services if there are questions or concerns about requested adjustments and/or for assistance in identifying the best method for providing accommodations for students enrolled in classes.

-- Refer any student to Disability Services who is requesting adjustments but does not present a Letter of Accommodation.
+- Refer any student to Access Services who is requesting adjustments but does not present a Letter of Accommodation.

 - Ensure instructional materials are accessible.
-Disability Services can collaborate with faculty to ensure access.
+Access Services can collaborate with faculty to ensure access.
 This may include: video captioning, transcripts of audio lectures/podcasts, and accessible materials (i.e. course packs, lecture exhibits).